daniel-perez-lozano/AWS-Architecture/security_requirements.md

 - Disk Snapshots should be taken regularely and stored in two different regions
 - Daily backups
 - For accessing the DB **IAM Roles** with instances profiles should be used, ensuring the principle of least privileged is being met.
+- jit acces for updates
 ### RDS
 - **Daily Backups** should be applied
 - Regular snapshots into two different regions
+- Communication using **IAM Roles**
 ### Bastion Host
 - Limit Access via IAM Roles
 - Implement Multi-Factor Authentication (MFA)
+### Fargate
+- Great for task and pod isolation
+- Automatically provides Autoscaling
+-